windmill-labs/windmilldocs/blog/2023-06-05-discord-bot/index.md

 ### Create the embeddings

 Using the [OpenAI API](https://platform.openai.com/docs/api-reference), we can create embeddings for each of the documents.
-Simirarly to the Github script, there is an other script on the Windmill Hub for it: [Create embedding](https://hub.windmill.dev/scripts/openai/1454/create-embedding-openai).
+Simirarly to the Github script, there is an other script on the Windmill Hub for it: [Create embedding](https://hub.windmill.dev/scripts/openai/1454/).

+This script requires setting up an [OpenAI integration](/docs/integrations/openai).

 ### Store the embeddings on Supabase